 If you publish your SCORM course, be aware that the tracking data storage space (suspend_data) is limited.
 This game stores certain data such as the maximum score or attempts made.
 If your course is too long (more than 300 slides) or if you have used a large number of games you may have tracking issues.

-This element is only available in Professional and Business plans.
+This element is only available in Professional, Business and Enterprise plans.

 Continue reading Types of elements